 - any expenses incurred by spouses or partners accompanying the traveler

 - baggage fees

 - visa fees

-- fees for changing flights
+- fees for changing flights for personal reasons

 - business or first class tickets or upgrades: An equivalent economy class airfare comparison must be obtained at the time of purchase.
 The fund will only reimburse the economy portion of the fare.